"Cold emails, cold calls, and cold messaging are dead."

 - You build a relationship and learn more about the goals and needs of your target job role.

 Analyze whether there is a match between your product and their needs.
 Introduce your product, and ask your prospect whether anyone in his or her network might be interested—so you can get priceless intros.

 I learned the process from James Carbary, founder and CEO of Sweet Fish Media, a podcast agency for B2B brands.
-We recorded an episode in which he nailed the entire process.
-You can listen to it here.

 3. Target your prospect with your best top-of-funnel (TOFU) content (if you have the budget).

 4. Retarget them with bottom-of-funnel (BOFU) content (if you have the budget).